 By Created: September, 2017 - Modified: August, 2023

 Related Product: Foam Kids and Gym Mats Premium 5/8 Inch x 2x2 Ft.

-Athletic mats are generally made of one three popular foam materials - Ethylene-vinyl acetate, Polyethylene or Polyurethane - or a combination of these foam materials.
+Athletic mats are generally made of one of three popular foam materials - Ethylene-vinyl acetate (EVA material), Polyethylene or Polyurethane - or a combination of these foam materials.
 So what's the difference between the foams and why would you choose one over the other?

-While the material does not contain any rubber is is commonly referred to as expanded rubber or foam rubber.
-It is known for its shock absorbing qualities and buoyancy.
+While the EVA foam does not contain any rubber is is commonly referred to as expanded rubber or foam rubber.
+EVA Foam is known for its shock absorbing qualities and buoyancy.

-Due to these qualities, EVA foam makes an excellent flooring material for athletic activities as it will absorb impact from falls and can be easily cleaned and disinfected.
+Due to these qualities, EVA material makes an excellent flooring foam for athletic activities as it will absorb impact from falls and can be easily cleaned and disinfected.

-EVA Foam Tiles are popular solution for martial arts facilities, kids play areas, basements, trade shows and much more.
+EVA material tiles are popular solution for martial arts facilities, kids play areas, basements, trade shows and much more.

-As a closed cell foam, EVA foam his firmer than open cell foams and allows for subtle movements when standing on it without much risk rolling ankles.
+As a closed cell foam, EVA material is firmer than open cell foams and allows for subtle movements when standing on it without much risk rolling ankles.
 This quality also makes it great as an anti-fatigue flooring material.